milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 Contact Us

-Please visit the Google Workspace for Education Privacy Center for answers to most questions.
-Also see our Privacy Help Center for questions about privacy and Google’s services.
+Please visit the  for answers to most questions.
+Also see our  for questions about privacy and Google’s services.

 If you’re a parent:

 • Contact your school admin if you have questions regarding the management of Google Workspace for Education accounts or the use of information by your child’s school

-• Or contact Google about the information in this notice
+• Or  about the information in this notice

-If you’re an admin, contact Google about the information in this Notice by submitting the contact form while signed in to your admin account.
+If you’re an admin, contact Google about the information in this Notice by submitting the  while signed in to your admin account.

 Google